 To attract travelers searching for fresh food experiences, hotels are taking an innovative, home-grown approach to F&B. Marriott has seized this opportunity by launching CANVAS, a concept lab for incubating entrepreneurial food and drink ideas.
 Through this program, Marriott gives creative culinary minds unused space at hotel properties to open experimental F&B outlets.
 The initiative allows Marriott to nurture budding talent while attracting guests hungry for new culinary styles.
 And the entrepreneurial venture can yield great returns: one CANVAS project in London returned more than £500,000 of revenue for the hotel’s bottom line.

-Take the minibar, for example.
+[quote]Hotels are also realizing that a touch of local flavor can be added to even the most “standard” of places.[/quote] Take the minibar, for example.
 Often avoided by guests wary of overpriced and undersized products, the minibar can be turned into a showcase of locally sourced food and beverage.
 Bartech is a hospitality startup that focuses precisely on this area.
 The entrepreneurial company knows that a one-size-fits-all approach to minibars helps neither hotels nor guests.
 Instead, Bartech proposes a range of customizable minibars, helping hotels choose the right minibar for their own unique selection of food and drink.